 There are so many great reasons to become a teaching assistant.
 You get to play an active part in the development of the children you work with.

-As a teaching assistant you will play a vital role in the classroom.
-You will provide much needed support to the class teacher in preparing lessons and even delivering some parts.
+As a teaching assistant you will play a vital role in the classroom, supporting the class teacher.

 You will also work closely with the children to make sure they understand the task, help them as needed and answer questions.